Binyamin Netanyahu with Austrian Chancellor Sebastian Kurtz in New York on Wednesday, September 26, 2018..

 (photo credit: AVI HAYOUN)

-A meeting between Prime Minister Benjamin Netanyahu and Austrian Chancellor Sebastian Kurz in New York on Wednesday evening further confirmed the latter’s commitment to battling all forms of antisemitism.
-The conversation took place at a reception hosted by Ronald Lauder, the president of the World Jewish Congress, in his own gallery building displaying a collection of works by Austrian painters Egon Schiele and Gustav Klimt.
+Prime Minister Benjamin Netanyahu met Austrian Chancellor Sebastian Kurtz in New York on Wednesday evening.
+The conversation took place at a reception hosted by Ronald Lauder, the President of the World Jewish Congress, in his own gallery building displaying a collection of works by Austrian painters Egonenshilla and Gustav Klimt.

 Netanyahu expressed appreciation for a series of decisions and actions that the Austrian government has adopted in recent months.

-The chancellor said Austria is committed to fighting antisemitism, not only in its own country but throughout Europe, and that he intends to urge the leaders of the European Union to fight antisemitism, as reported Thursday by The Jerusalem Post
+The chancellor said that Austria is committed to fighting antisemitism not only in its own country but throughout Europe, and that he intends to urge the leaders of the European Union to fight antisemitism, as reported by The Jerusalem Post

-Austria is currently the rotating president of the European Union’s council.
-The chancellor noted he will soon convene a special European conference in Vienna to combat old-fashioned antisemitism, meaning Christian antisemitism, in addition to “current and future” antisemitism – a nod to Islamic hostility against Jews.
+.
+Austria is currently the rotating president of the European Union.
+The chancellor noted that he will soon convene a special European conference in Vienna to combat old fashioned antisemitism - classic Christian antisemitism - and the current and future antisemitism- hinting to Islamism.

 Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>